The right way to do job costing for service-based businesses.

 - Over time, job order costing can provide valuable data regarding projects which can inform business decisions

-- Job order costing method adapts to any project and can be used as your company grows
+- The job order costing method adapts to any project and can be used as your company grows

 - Accurate employee time tracking is essential when implementing a job order costing system and software that calculates and automates some of this process diminishes room for error